thomasrawiel/video-vtt/Documentation/Editor/VideoControls.rst

 List of available video controls
 ==========================
+The following options allow you to customize the behavior and appearance of your videos.
+Each control may apply to different video sources—YouTube, Vimeo, or self-hosted video files.
+Check the notes for which types each option affects.

-:Autoplay: Automatically play the video when the website is loaded
+:Autoplay: Automatically play the video when the website is loaded.
+Applies to: YouTube, Vimeo, MP4

-:Muted: Mute the video
+:Muted: Mute the video.
+Applies to: YouTube, Vimeo, MP4

-:Loop Video: Automatically restart the video when it's finished playing
+:Loop Video: Automatically restart the video when it’s finished playing.
+Applies to: YouTube, Vimeo, MP4

-:Show info: Option for youtube, information like the video title or uploader are shown in the player before playback begins
+:Show info: Show YouTube-specific information like the video title or uploader before playback begins.
+Applies to: YouTube only

-:Show Controls: Display the players controls (play button, time track, etc.)
+:Show Controls: Display the player’s controls (play button, time track, etc.).
+Applies to: YouTube, Vimeo, MP4

-:Controls List (Chromium Browsers): Additional controls available for chromium browsers (Google Chrome, MS Edge, etc.) - available if **Show Controls** is enabled
+:Controls List (Chromium Browsers): Additional controls available in Chromium browsers (Google Chrome, MS Edge, etc.).
+Requires Show Controls to be enabled.

+YouTube & Vimeo: Fullscreen only

+Self-hosted videos: Fullscreen, Enable Download, Enable Playback Rate, Enable Remote Playback

-:Picture in picture: Add picture in picture control (Chromium browsers)
+:Picture in Picture: Add picture-in-picture mode for the video.
+Applies to: self-hosted videos only

-:Start video at: Begin playback at a specific point in the video instead of starting from the very beginning.
+:Start video at: Begin playback at a specific point in the video instead of starting from the beginning.
 Enter the time in seconds.
+Applies to: YouTube, Vimeo, self-hosted videos

 :End video at: Stop playback at a specific point in the video rather than playing until the end.
 Enter the time in seconds.
+Applies to: YouTube, Vimeo, self-hosted videos

 :Video subtitles language: Select the language for the YouTube subtitles.
 Only languages available for the current video will be applied.
 When set, subtitles are automatically loaded and displayed in the chosen language.
+Applies to: YouTube only